makiftutuncu/shopping-cart/README.md

 ## Notes

 There can only be additions to the cart at the moment due to limited scope of the project.
+Money values are handled in denominated way as integers ($1.00 = 100).